Research Methodology: MODE OF APPROACH

+Being a member of a research institution alone is not sufficient to become a scientist.
+Every great human achievement is preceded by extended periods of dedicated and concentrated effort.
+As told by Mahatma Gandhi {\emph{satisfaction lies in the effort and not in the attainment}}.
+Full effort is full victory.
 A researcher can exercise the following aspects regularly throughout the research carrier.
 These will keep him in right track and tightly bind him to the research activity. {\arabic{enumi}} \begin{enumerate} \item Discussion with the supervisor, experts and colleagues about the research work, particularly, the problem and its origin, objectives and difficulties faced in the execution of the problem. \item Reading of the latest research papers, relevant theories and possible application to the present problem and to overcome the difficulties faced. \item Review of the work reported on the similar problems. \item Theoretical calculations, setting-up of an experimental setup, numerical calculations, computer programs, preparation of graphs, tables and other relevant work related to the research should be done by a new researcher by himself without assistance from others. \item Have a practice of periodically writing the work done, results obtained and steps followed in a work.
 This is important because sometime we may think that a particular aspect will be a center piece of the problem under investigation.
 But once we make a write-up of it, this aspect or part of it may turn out to be only of marginal importance.
 In fact, writing of the progress of the work will help us better understand our work and forms a solid basis for further progress.
-It also points out to the gaps in our work. \item Participation and presentation of research findings in national and international meetings. \end{enumerate}
+It also points out the gaps in our work. \item Participation and presentation of research findings in national and international meetings. \end{enumerate}